phreeza/manuscript_axon_potentials/doc/manuscript.md

 *Mechanism underlying the observed properties I* We begin by looking at the response of a single axon tree to a single spike at various locations along the tree, as shown in Figure 4.
-This gives can already give us a rough idea about the origin of the observed polarity reversal.
+This can already give us a rough idea about the origin of the observed polarity reversal.

 The extracellular response at a recording location along a continuation of the